awslabs/mountpoint-s3/doc/METRICS.md

     mount-s3 --otlp-endpoint http://localhost:4318 --otlp-export-interval 60 <BUCKET> <MOUNT_PATH>

 Replace `http://localhost:4318` with the actual endpoint of your OTLP collector.
-The `--otlp-export-interval` option is optional (default is 60 seconds).
+By default, Mountpoint exports metrics every 60 seconds.
+Use `--otlp-export-interval` to change this interval.

 ## Publishing metrics to observability backends

 Mountpoint exports metrics using OTLP protocol in HTTP binary format.
 It uses [exponential histograms](https://opentelemetry.io/docs/specs/otel/metrics/data-model/#exponentialhistogram) and [delta temporality](https://opentelemetry.io/docs/specs/otel/metrics/data-model/#temporality).

-Not all observability backends natively support this format.
-Here are a few ways to publish Mountpoint metrics.
+Not all observability backends natively support these features.
+Here are a few ways to publish Mountpoint metrics:

 ### CloudWatch